gardener/gardener-extension-shoot-rsyslog-relp/docs/development/getting-started-remotely.md

 make remote-extension-down
 ```

-The make target will delete the ControllerDeployment and ControllerRegistration of the extension, and the registry-cache admission helm deployment.
+The make target will delete the ControllerDeployment and ControllerRegistration of the extension, and the `shoot-rsyslog-relp` admission helm deployment.